pombreda/testly/readme.md

 # Testly

 ## What is it?
-Testly is a tool for testing command line programs that read from `stdin` and write to `stdout`.
-It only tests the external behaviour of the program, not that of any internal functions, so it is only really suited to very simple programs, to quickly verify that they behave as intended, however this does mean that it is language agnostic.
+Testly is a language-agnostic tool for testing command line programs that read from `stdin` and write to `stdout` and `stderr`.
+It only tests the external behaviour of the program, not that of any internal functions, meaning that it is suited to testing simple programs, to quickly verify that they behave as intended.
+Use it to test your next [fun, hacky project](http://zachholman.com/posts/from-hack-to-popular-project/).

 ## How do I get it?
 `[sudo] pip install testly`